-Advertising for Hotels – Get your Inn on Google
+Advertising for Hotels – Tips & tricks for your Google Ads campaigns

 With over 700,000 hotels around the world, it’s not surprising that the hotel industry is one of the most competitive markets nowadays.
 In addition, 83% of hotel reservations are made online, indicating that digital marketing plays a critical role in the hotel industry.
 Hence it’s extremely important that we use Google Ads to advertise our services, and make sure we’re doing it cleverly.
 Advertising for Hotels easy and clever!